The Problem

 Actual Grace

 Actual grace is a gratuitous premotion which creates an impulse in the will to move towards a good act.
+Again, premotion does not violate the will’s freedom, but actualizes it.
 This grace is made manifest both in the repentance of the hardened sinner and the millionth salutary act of the saint.
-Now there are two kinds of actual grace – efficient grace, and sufficient grace.
+But there are two “categories”: efficient grace, and sufficient grace.

 Efficient grace is grace which infallibly leads to the completion of the salutary act.
-That is, an efficient grace is irresistible.
+That is, an efficient grace is inherently efficacious.
 The very nature of efficient grace is to soften a hard heart, so it would be incoherent to say a hard heart can resist it.
 However, this does not make it a necessitating premotion – the will remains free, even under the influence of efficient grace.
 Again, premotion is not like a series of dominos, one knocking over the other; premotion simply provides the power to act.
 This is, of course, in keeping with the words of scripture.
 “For it is God who worketh in you, both to will and to accomplish according to His good will” (Phil.
 2:13); “I will cause you to walk in My commandments, and to keep My judgments, and do them” (Ezek.
 36:27).

 Salvation

 Salvation is entirely the act of God working within us through efficient grace.
 “Whom He foreknew, He also predestinated to be made conformable to the image of His Son; that He might be the firstborn amongst many brethren.
 Whom He predestined, them He also called.
 And whom He called, them He also justified.
 And whom He justified, them He also glorified” (Rom.
 8:28-31).
 St. Paul is making the point that God predestines men as a gift, not according to man’s foreseen merits.
-That is, there is nothing you can do by your own power to earn salvation nor entice God to save you, because all of your good acts come from Him as first cause.
+That is, there is nothing you can do by your own power to “earn” salvation nor entice God to save you, because all of your good acts come from Him in the first place.
 God gives us the gift of grace, then rewards us for the gift He gave us.
 “What have you that you have not received,” after all?

 What, then, is God’s motive for saving people?
 God’s only motivation is love, because the salvation of anyone is inherently a good thing.
 Heaven is not like some sort of amusement park where an evil person could slip in and escape their crimes.
 No one “gets away with it” and then goes to Heaven.
 Heaven is definitionally the result of learning your lesson, taking responsibility for what you’ve done, and repenting – which is inherently good.
 God’s mercy is not taking an evil person who does not deserve Heaven and putting them in Heaven as if they were a saint.
 This would be incoherent and unjust.
 Rather, God’s mercy is providing a sinner the grace to become a saint while they’re alive, such that they actually deserve to go to Heaven, being “conformed to the image of His Son.”

 Can God’s saving power fail?
 No; God is omnipotent.
-Christ said, “[My sheep] shall not perish for ever, and no man shall pluck them out of my hand” (John 10:28).
+Christ said, “[My sheep] shall not perish for ever, and no man shall pluck them out of My hand” (John 10:28).
 St. Paul adds a corollary to this fact in Romans, stating that “all things work unto good for those who love God (Romans 8:28).”
 The sins of others may cause some to falter, as in a friend encouraging another friend to tell a lie.
 But among the predestined, the sins of others only give them more strength, as in the example of the martyr courageously defying the persecutor.
 One’s own sins also typically cause them to falter, as the habit of vice makes it more difficult to return to virtue.
 But among the predestined, even one’s own sins are taken instead as opportunities to grow in humility and hope.

 We see a very clear example of this reality in the Gospel.
 At the Last Supper, Jesus said to Peter, “Satan has demanded to sift all of you like wheat, but I have prayed for you that your own faith may not fail; and you, when once you have turned back, strengthen your brothers.”
 And Peter said to him, “Lord, I am ready to go with you to prison and to death!”
 Jesus said, “I tell you, Peter, the cock will not crow this day, until you have denied three times that you know me” (Luke 22:31-34).
 Peter then betrayed Jesus exactly as described.
 But as Jesus had prayed, he did not ultimately fail; this event instead led him to recognize his own weakness.
 After Pentecost, he led the Apostles faithfully and did not falter again, even bravely facing his own crucifixion.